JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to optimize the NVIDIA architecture with reducing layer and add dropout.
+The overall strategy for deriving a model architecture was to change the NVIDIA architecture with reducing layer and add dropout.

 My first step was to use a convolution neural network model similar to the NVIDIA.
 I thought this model might be appropriate, but it will cost a lot of training time.
 So I reduce the convolution layer to make the training process faster.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with validation_split=2.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with validation_split=0.2.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To combat the overfitting, I modified the model so that I add two dropout function and reduce the learning rate.
 ```sh
 Adam = optimizers.Adam(lr=0.0001)
 model.compile(loss='mse', optimizer=Adam)